SoftUni-Internal/interactive-content/EN/00-Introduction-To-Databases/06-Programmability.md

 A database index is a data structure that improves the speed of operations in a table.

-Indexes can be created using one or more columns, providing the basis for both rapid random lookups and efficient ordering of access to records.
+Indexes are created using one or more columns, providing the basis for both rapid random lookups and efficient ordering of access to records.

-While creating an index, it should be taken into consideration which of the columns will be used to make SQL queries and create one or more indexes on those columns.
+While creating an index, you should consider which column will be used to make SQL queries and create one or more indexes on those columns.

 There are two types of indexes: **Clustered** and **Non-Clustered**.

 **Clustered** indexes are bound to the **primary key** and are used to physically sort data.

-**Non-Clustered** indexes can be bound to any field and they are used to **reference** the primary index.
+**Non-Clustered** indexes can be bound to any field.

+They are used to **reference** the primary index.

 [image assetsSrc="Introduction-To-Databases(12).png" /]